How to Talk to Your Children About the Accident

 Should You Let the Children Visit the Hospital?

-The answer depends mainly on their age, their maturity level and the hospital policies.
+The answer depends mainly on their age, maturity level and hospital policies.
 Smaller children may not be emotionally equipped to see their parent in critical condition or grossly injured, they may need to wait until Mom or Dad has passed the worst of it before seeing them.
-For older children, seeing their parent sooner rather than later may help them process what has happened.
+For older children, seeing their parents sooner rather than later may help them process what has happened.

 Be Mindful of the Children